SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 The oral stage encompasses the initial phase of a child's psychosexual development, extending from birth to roughly 21 months of age.
 During this period, the infant's primary source of pleasure and exploration is centred on their mouth and lips.
 These oral activities mainly revolve around sucking and feeding, which are essential for their survival and nourishment.

-Infants in the oral stage display a characteristic behaviour of putting various objects into their mouths, including hands, fingers, toys, pacifiers, and even items of clothing, as a means of exploring and understanding the world around them.
+Infants in the oral stage display a characteristic behaviour of putting various objects into their mouths, including hands, fingers, toys, pacifiers, and even items of clothing, to explore and understand the world around them.
 This oral exploration is a fundamental way for infants to interact with and learn about their environment.

 One of the central elements of the oral stage is breastfeeding, particularly from the mother's breast.
 This act of nursing fulfils the infant's critical need for sustenance and nourishment.
 It is a dependent act, crucial for the infant's survival, and it plays a defining role during this stage.